leartbeqiraj1/cdc-postgresql-clickhouse/README.md

 Login to [Postgres UI](http://localhost:7775/?pgsql=postgres&username=postgres&db=demo_db&ns=public) and verify that there are **demo_table1** and **demo_table2** with 2 rows inserted each.

 ### 4. Verify connection between Debezium Connector and Kafka
 Open [Kowl topics](http://localhost:8080/topics) and verify that Debezium Connector has sucessfully published PostgreSQL data to a Kafka topic.
-There should be a topic named **demo_data** and it should contain 4 messages inside.
+There should be a topic named **demo_data** and it should contain 4 messages inside (all 4 rows from PostgreSQL tables).

 ### 5. Verify connection between ClickHouseSink Connector and Kafka
-Navigate to [Consumer Groups](http://localhost:8080/groups) to verify that ClickHouseSink Connector is a stable consumer, and it has succesfully subsribed to the **demo_data** topic.
+Navigate to [Consumer Groups](http://localhost:8080/groups) to verify that ClickHouseSink Connector is a stable consumer, and it has successfully subscribed to the **demo_data** topic.

 ### 6. Verify ClickHouse data
-Open [ClickHouse UI](http://localhost:8123/play) and verify that PostgreSQL data are already pushed to ClickHouse by executing below:
+Open [ClickHouse UI](http://localhost:8123/play) and verify that PostgreSQL data are already pushed to ClickHouse from ClickHouseSink Connector by executing below:
 ```text
 SELECT * FROM demo_table1_mv FINAL;
 SELECT * FROM demo_table2_mv FINAL;